The cycle of affliction

 The Cycle of Affliction is an unconscious chain of mental-physical reactions.
 It begins in early childhood with a traumatic experience, or a series of them, that create a pattern of visceral-emotional pain and contraction in the Vital Center.
 This psycho-somatic pattern becomes a constant strain on our life.
 The pattern expresses in daily life as a deep-rooted self-defense mechanism, a type of bracing.
 Patterns like this tend to repeat until interrupted.
 Such are the physics of suffering.
 This is what is meant by the Sanskrit word Samsara.
 An equivalent term in English might be "repetition compulsion."
 We are compelled to repeat what we have repeated.
 Samsara implies going round and round, continually sowing seeds of suffering.
 Until resolved, the Cycle of Affliction is always there at the gut-level in everything we do.
 It’s like a painful cramp that affects our ability to be who we truly are.
 Since the discomfort of it is constant, we are unconsciously fighting for relief all the time.

 The experience of trauma and conditioning leave a type of psycho-physical debris inside the human body-mind.
 If this debris is not fully digested and eliminated it clogs the Vital Center and blocks the flow of life-energy within us.
-This diminishes our capacity to thrive in the Nine Spheres.
+This diminishes our capacity to thrive in the Nine Petals.
 Over time, without knowing it’s happening, we can become a refugee inside our own skin.
 We start subtly resisting life.
 There is a kind of constriction at the core-level of our being.
 We begin contracting inward, away from life.
 Yet the Great Light constantly shines within us, despite our resistance.

 Our natural unconditioned state is persistently shining like the sun behind a wall of clouds.
 Radiant health is our birthright and life is one hundred percent supportive.
 However, when we are constantly resisting discomfort, the potency of life can not flow through us smoothly.
 We experience this as a reduced sense of joy and ease.
 Things seem more difficult than they ought to be.

-As we attempt to secure satisfaction in any Sphere, a feeling of anxious discomfort is always getting in the way.
+As we attempt to secure satisfaction in any Petal, a feeling of anxious discomfort is always getting in the way.
 We try to alleviate the discomfort, but nothing seems to work.
 We are always, in one way or another, in conflict with this primary discomfort.
 Because this is not our original state.
 It is not who we truly are.

 This is what the term self-contraction actually means.
 It is an act of dissociation, a habituated pattern of self-protection.
 This survive reflex is an inborn way of coping with emergency situations.
 In a moment of extreme stress, we disassociate from experiences that are too painful to accept.
 This evolutionary mechanism helps us survive life-threatening challenges.
 It does have its place.